ElectricNightOwl/ArmSwinger/README.md

 Prevents players from putting their headset through walls and ground that are in the Ground Layer Mask list.

 Enabling this will also create a box collider and a HeadsetCollider script on your headset.
 This will allow the headset to collide with ground/terrain and trigger ArmSwinger to rewind when appropriate.
 You can also pre-create these, but if you don't ArmSwinger will do it for you.

+#####Headset Collider Size
+Only if Prevent Wall Clipping is enabled.
+Sets the size of the box collider used to detect the headset entering geometry.

 #### Prevent Climbing Settings
 #####Prevent Climbing